How to get a UK account for workers from France who are new to the UK

 - Your virtual MasterCard® debit card details via SMS for use online.

-You can log in and start setting up outgoing payments and Direct Debits, use your virtual card details online, and in a few days your physical card should arrive in the post so you can use it at ATMs and in shops too.
+You can log in and start setting up outgoing payments and Direct Debits (not currently available, but it’s coming soon!), use your virtual card details online, and in a few days your physical card should arrive in the post so you can use it at ATMs and in shops too.